opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 **Note**: growfs may insert a swap partition, if none is present, unless instructed not to via growfs_swap_size=0 in either kenv(1), or rc.conf(5).

 Growpart is enabled by default on the root partition. (see [below for nested schema](#nestedblock--growpart))
+- `grub_dpkg` (Block, Optional) Configure which device is used as the target for GRUB installation.
+This module can be enabled/disabled using the enabled config key in the grub_dpkg config dict.
+This module automatically selects a disk using grub-probe if no installation device is specified.

+The value placed into the debconf database is in the format expected by the GRUB post-install script expects.
+Normally, this is a /dev/disk/by-id/ value, but we do fallback to the plain disk name if a by-id name is not present.

+If this module is executed inside a container, then the debconf database is seeded with empty values, and install_devices_empty is set to true. (see [below for nested schema](#nestedblock--grub_dpkg))
 - `hostname` (String) The hostname to set.
 - `locale` (String) The locale to set as the system’s locale (e.g. ar_PS).
 - `locale_configfile` (String) The file in which to write the locale configuration (defaults to the distro’s default location).